gaia-platform/GaiaPlatform/dev_tools/gdev/README.md

 cameron@host:~/GaiaPlatform/production$ gdev build -f
 ```

-Note: you may see the following error messages in the gdev output, you can ignore them.
+Note; you may see the following error messages in the gdev output, you can ignore them.
 ```text
 => ERROR importing cache manifest from 192.168.0.250:5000/third_party__production__daemonize__run:latest
 ```